Last Goodbye (Jeff Buckley song)

-"Last Goodbye" is a 1994 song by singer-songwriter Jeff Buckley, from his album Grace.
+"Last Goodbye" is a song by American singer-songwriter Jeff Buckley, from his 1994 studio album Grace.
 It was the second single released from the album, after the title song.
-It was Buckley's most commercially successful song in the US, earning him a belated alternative hit in early 1995, peaking at No. 19 on the U.S. Billboard Modern Rock Tracks chart.
+It was Buckley's most commercially successful song in the US during his lifetime, earning him a belated alternative hit in early 1995, peaking at No. 19 on the U.S. Billboard Modern Rock Tracks chart.
 In Australia, the single peaked at No. 88 on the ARIA Singles Chart.

 "Last Goodbye" was originally titled "Unforgiven", and had a more straightforward rock feel and instrumentation; it was first recorded at a demo session in 1990.
 A live version of the song, still titled "Unforgiven", was recorded in 1993 and released on the posthumous 2003 album Live at Sin-é (Legacy Edition).

-The song also featured at number 3 on Australia's Triple J's 'Hottest 100 of 20 Years' countdown.

 Music video

 A music video was created for "Last Goodbye", which showed Buckley and the rest of the band playing the song on a stage while video was projected onto them and the wall behind them.